We use cookies.

 The practical value of the study

-1. A study of the clonal structure of the repertoire of tumor-infiltrating T- and B-lymphocytes in human cutaneous melanoma was carried out.
-It was shown for the first time that the pronounced presence of clonal, hypermutating populations of B-lymphocytes and IgG1-producing plasma cells in a tumor - in the composition of tertiary lymphoid structures or in metastatic lymph nodes - is associated with a significantly more favorable prognosis.
-The same pattern is observed for non-papillary bladder cancer and lung adenocarcinoma.
-Active work is underway in this direction.
+1. The Laboratory has conducted a research of the clonal structure of the repertoires of tumor-infiltrating Т and B lymphocytes in human skin melanoma.
+We have demonstrated, for the first time, that pronounced presence of clonal hypermutating populations of B lymphocytes and IgG1-producing plasmatic cells as part of tertiary lymphoid structures or in metastasized lymph nodes is associated with a significantly more favorable prognosis.
+The same trend can be observed for non-papillary bladder cancer as well as lung adenocarcinoma.
+We are actively working tin this direction.

-2. For the first time, an approach to the analysis of the repertoires of tumor-infiltrating T lymphocytes by free DNA of blood plasma has been developed.
+2. We have developed, for the first time, an approach to analyzing the repertoires of tumor- infiltrating Т lymphocytes from free DNA blood plasma .

-3. A new approach to the analysis of sorted subpopulations of tumor-infiltrating lymphocytes has been developed, which combines obtaining informative repertoires of immune receptors and transcriptome profiles.
+3. A new approach has been developed to analyzing sorted subpopulations of tumor-infiltrating lymphocytes that combines obtaining informative repertoires of immune receptors and the transcriptome profile.

-4. In a mouse model of melanoma, the clustering of clonal populations of T-lymphocytes in the tumor is shown.
-It was shown that the response to therapy with antibodies to PD1 depends on the appearance of clonal expansions of CD4 and CD8 T lymphocytes, and the long-term preservation of the increased clonality of the repertoire over time.
-Shown is the preferential activation of CD4 T-lymphocytes in response to therapy with blocking antibodies to CTLA-4, activation of CD4 and CD8 T-lymphocytes in response to therapy with blocking antibodies to PD1, activation of CD8, CD4, Treg and B-lymphocytes during therapy with agonist antibodies to OX40.
+4. Using a mouse melanoma model, we have demonstrated the clustered location of clonal populations of T lymphocytes in a tumor.
+We demonstrated the dependence of the response to therapy using antibodies to PD1 on the emergence of clonal expansions of CD4 and CD8 Т lymphocytes, and the duration of preservation of increased clonality of the repertoire over time.
+We demonstrated the predominant activation of CD4 Т lymphocytes in response to therapy with blocking antibodies to CTLA-4, the activation of CD4 and CD8 Т lymphocytes in response to therapy with blocking antibodies to PD1, the activation of CD8, CD4, Treg and B lymphocyte in therapy with agonistic antibodies to OX40.

 Education and career development:

-2. On the basis of the laboratory, 2 Ph.D. theses of graduate students are being prepared.
+• On the grounds of the Laboratory two Candidate of Sciences dissertations are now being prepared.

-3. Developed and implemented a special course "Immunology" for postgraduate students of PIMU in the areas of training: 30.06.01 Fundamental medicine, 06.06.01 Biological sciences.
+• We have compiled and implemented the special course «Immunology» for postgraduate students of Privolzhsky Research Medical University in the directions of training 30.06.01 Fundamental medicine, 06.06.01 Biological sciences.

-4. Employees of the laboratory conduct lectures for students at the School of Young Scientists at the Research Institute of Experimental Oncology and Biomedical Technologies of PIMU.
+• Employees of the Laboratory conduct lectures for students at the School of young researchers of the Research Institute of Experimental Oncology and Biomedical Technologies of Privolzhsky Research Medical University.

 Collaborations:

-• Institute of Bioorganic Chemistry of the Russian Academy of Sciences (Russia): joint research, collaborative publications, scientific seminars for experience exchange, mutual consulting.
+• Institute of Bioorganic Chemistry of the Russian Academy of Sciences (Russia): joint research, joint publications, academic seminars to exchange experience, mutual consulting.

-• Memorial Sloan Kettering Cancer Center (USA), Masaryk University (Czech Republic): joint scientific events, collaborative publications, exchange of experience, collaboration in analysis of obtained results.
+• Memorial Sloan Kettering Cancer Center (USA), Masaryk University (Czech Republic): joint academic events, joint publications, experience exchange, collaborative analysis of the obtained results.

-• N.I.
-Pirogov Russian National Medical University (Russia), Netherlands Cancer Institute (the Netherlands), Institute of Immunology Federal Biomedical Agency of Russia (Russia): joint research, collaborative publications, scientific seminars for experience exchange, mutual consulting.
+• Pirogov Russian National Research Medical University (Russia), Netherlands Cancer Institute (the Netherlands), Institute of Immunology of the Federal Medical-Biological Agency (Russia): joint research, joint publications, academic seminars for experience exchange, mutual consulting.

 Hide Show full

-B Cells, plasma cells and antibody repertoires in the tumour microenvironment.
+В Cells, plasma cells and antibody repertoires in the tumour microenvironment.
 Nature Reviews Immunology.
-2020 May; 20(5)
+2020 May (20, 5).

 Other laboratories and scientists